moby/moby/README.md

 The best part: because Docker operates at the OS level, it can still be run inside a VM!

+## Docker is stable

+As of Docker 1.0 Docker is stable and production ready.

 ## Plays well with others

 Docker does not require that you buy into a particular programming